Lenses CLI¶

 To see the SQL processors deployment mode, you can inspect the

-mode a cluster name is required and for
+lenses.sql.execution.mode.
+For example, in CONNECT mode a cluster name is required and for

-an additional namespace is required to deploy processors.
+KUBERNETES an additional namespace is required to deploy processors.

 $ lenses-cli mode